playbit/llvm/README.md

 > Note: If you are getting an error "./hello: not found" it is probably because
 > the dynamic linker `/lib/ld.so.1` can't be found (it changed March 10 2024.)
 > Workaround: compile with `-static` or `-Wl,--dynamic-linker=/lib/ld-musl-aarch64.so.1`

-## Packages

-The different packages are named symbolically:

-- "toolchain" contains compiler & linker for the host platform
-- "compiler-rt" contains compiler builtins & sanitizers for a target platform
-- "sysroot" contains system headers & libraries for a target platform
-- "libcxx" contains libc++ headers & libraries for a target platform
-- "llvmdev" contains llvm headers & libraries for a target platform (you don't need this)

 ## Directory structure